EleonoreMizo/pedalevite/src/fstb/README.md

 - **`DataAlign`**: A helper class to load and save float data and check pointers, their alignment being a bool template parameter.
 - **`FixedPoint`**: A class handling 32:32 fixed point data with all required operations.
 - **`SingleObj`**: A class to wrap any object with aligned memory.
 Easier than using a single-element vector.
+- **`Scale`**: A way to multiply two numbers whatever their type; integers are considered as fixed point data.
+This class simplifies template constructions
 - **`ToolsSimd`**: Functions abstracting operations using SSE/SSE2 or NEON, depending on the architecture.
 - **`ToolsSse2`**, **`ToolsAvx2`**: provide various functions using SSE2 and AVX2 instructions.
 These classes were written mainly with 16-bit pixel processing in mind.